ckihm/Martin-2-1-2-17/index.md

 ![Image](./images/headstock/IMG_20210416_214722.jpg)

 Are these hairline cracks where the headstock is glued to the neck?
-I a repair needed?

 ![Image](./images/headstock/IMG_20210416_225303.jpg)